 This concept is also incorporated into how some of the game's side quests have characters that appear in different locations on the map as you help them, giving an idea that they are on their own journeys as well.
 A weave of interconnected journeys in which people who lead them lend a helping hand is made clear to the player as they find new towns and revisit old ones.

-While this isn’t a revolutionary concept, it was very refreshing to see it pan out.
+While this isn't a revolutionary concept, it was very refreshing to see it pan out.
 In real life, most people have very different goals in mind for their futures, even if they work together.
-The idealized bond between party members is a wonderful ideal that could be applied to many situations, but seeing this ideal applied to more everyday societal structures has shown me that helping someone else doesn’t need to be extraordinary.
+The idealized bond between party members that Octopath Traveler fosters is a wonderful ideal that could be applied to many situations, but seeing this ideal applied to more everyday societal structures have shown me that helping someone else doesn't need to be extraordinary.